deepchecks/deepchecks/README.rst

    suite = single_dataset_integrity()
    suite.run(iris_df)

-Which will result in printing the suite outputs, starting with a summary of the check conditions
+will result in printing the suite outputs, starting with a summary of the check conditions

    .. raw:: html